Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/collisions.rst

           Image 2c: Collision with CFace activated.

-A cube colliding with a plane works pretty well (*Image 2a*), but a plane falls right through a cube that it is supposed to collide with (*Image 2b*).
+A cube colliding with a plane works pretty well Fig Image 2a, but a plane falls right through a cube that it is supposed to collide with Fig. Image 2b.
 Why is that?
 Because the default method of calculation only checks to see if the four vertices of the plane collides with the cube as the plane is pulled down by gravity.
-You can activate *CFace* to enable collision between the face of the plane and the object instead (*Image 2c*), but this type of calculation takes much longer.
+You can activate *CFace* to enable collision between the face of the plane and the object instead Fig. Image 2c, but this type of calculation takes much longer.

 Let's have a closer look at the collision calculation, so you can get an idea of how we might optimize it.